exonum/exonum-doc/src/advanced/node-management.md

 POST {system_base_path}/peeradd
 ```

 Adds new Exonum node to the list of peers for the current node.
+The node will
+attempt to connect to the new node asynchronously.
+If the public key of the new
+node is not in the whitelist, `Connect` message exchange cannot be performed.

 #### Parameters